dsusco/tp.net-armageddon.org/_site/_units/chaos-land-raider.md

   - "transport"
 notes:
   |
-    May transport one unit of Chaos Space Marine Terminators or Obliterators, or two infantry units without _Jump Packs_ or _Mounted_.
+    May transport one unit of Chaos Space Marine Terminators or Obliterators, or two infantry units (except Daemon Princes) without _Jump Packs_ or _Mounted_.
 weapons:
   -
     id: "twin-lascannon"